-As a friend, AI can be helpful in day to day life.
+As a friend, AI can be helpful in day-to-day life.
 The introduction of Personal Assistants including Amazon’s Alexa or Apple’s Siri helps manage and conduct tasks.
 AI can help with repetitive and mundane tasks, language translation and assist in diagnosing health conditions.

 Inflection AI has launched a new Personal Intelligence platform 'Pi' to help users improve their communication skills.
 Pi has been created by Reid Hoffman, Mustafa Suleyman and Karén Simonyan, who have pulled together their extensive knowledge and skills to create the platform.
 Pi has been designed as a friendly platform and has the ability to offer personal advice and support to its users.
-It provides a safe space for its users to speak their mind and always have someone (or something) to talk to, thus combatting loneliness and helping with mental health.
-Pi is a “neutral listener” that has the ability to listen to your problems and offer follow up questions and advice based on the conversation.
+It provides a safe space for its users to speak their minds and always have someone (or something) to talk to, thus combatting loneliness and helping with mental health.
+Pi is a “neutral listener” that has the ability to listen to your problems and offer follow-up questions and advice based on the conversation.

 Although Pi is friendly, it has been made clear to users that it cannot feel emotions and must be used with caution.
 Artificial Intelligence is unable to feel empathy and should not replace speaking to friends, family and mental health professionals.